ashtonmths/GateKeeper/README.md

 npm run db:push
 ```

+This will create all necessary tables in your PostgreSQL database.

 5. Start the development server:
 ```bash
 npm run dev
 ```

-Visit `http://localhost:3000` to see the application.
+Visit `http://localhost:3000` and create an account to get started!

 ## API Documentation